queicherius/software-defined-infrastructure/docs/1-dns.md

 104   IN      PTR     sdi5b.mi.hdm-stuttgart.de.
 ```

-> **Note:** "Serial" denotes a version, which helps the secondary DNS recognise new zone files.
+> **Note:** "Serial" denotes a version, which helps the secondary DNS (= slave server) recognise new zone files.
 The convention for naming this is `YYYYMMDDSS` with `SS` being an incrementing version number which has to be updated for every change.

 With our zones configured, we have to make bind9 aware of them.
 We add our new zones in `/etc/bind/named.conf.local`